Byzantine Empire under the Justinian dynasty: Maurice

 Maurice, the fifth and final emperor of the Justinian dynasty, reportedly came from Armenia and began his career in Constantinople as a notarius.
 He eventually rose to the rank of secretary of the imperial bodyguard and in 577 was appointed commander in chief of the army.
 After hard campaigning in the East in the Byzantine–Sassanid War of 572–591, he was promoted to the rank of patricius.
-In 582 he married Tiberious' daughter and succeeded him on the throne at the age of 43.
+In 582 he married Tiberius' daughter and succeeded him on the throne at the age of 43.

-Maurice's reign was marked by constant money troubles.
-Maurice ascended the throne and received a bankrupt empire, and this financial state continued until beyond the end of his reign.
-He also inherited military troubles: the Slavs were continuing to migrate into the empire, oftentimes violently; imperial hold over Italy was utterly collapsing; he also still had to continue the war with Persia that he had fought in for his entire military career.
+Maurice's reign was marked by constant financial strains.
+He also inherited military troubles: the Slavs were continuing to migrate into the empire, oftentimes violently; imperial hold over Italy was greatly reduced; he also still had to continue the war with Persia that he had fought in for his entire military career.
 This Persian war also struggled with money difficulties, leading to a major mutiny in 588; however, the money dispute was resolved the following spring.
 During the mutiny, a civil war began between rival factions in Persia, and Maurice saw an opportunity.
 He gave his support to Khosrow II in Persia, and he succeeded in gaining the throne.
 This ended the Byzantine-Sassanid War of 572–591.

-Maurice then turned his attention to the Balkans, which, after a decade of inattention from the army, had become completely ravaged by the Slavs.
+Maurice then turned his attention to the Balkans, which, after a decade of inattention from the army, had become ravaged by the Slavs.
 With the full attention of the army, the Byzantines drove back the Slavs, expelled them from the empire, and then ravaged their lands beyond the Danube.
-The Byzantines, after this decisive victory, were now easily able to hold the frontier on the Danube as it had been since the Roman Empire, as well as gain control over some minor territories in southern Dacia.
+The Byzantines, after this decisive victory, were now easily able to hold the frontier on the Danube as it had been since the classical Roman times, as well as gain control over some minor territories in southern Dacia.

-Despite these extensive military victories, Maurice was unpopular within the borders of the empire because he always had an empty treasury and often had to reduce payments to his soldiers.
+Despite these extensive military victories, Maurice was disliked because he often had to reduce payments to his soldiers.
 As a result of this unpopularity, he was deposed by the army in 602 and replaced with their choice, Phocas.